 - The plan check process is handled by the Planning and Community Preservation Department and includes review by Planning, Public Works, Building & Safety and Fire departments. - A Preliminary Planning review process is available upon request from applicants to determine Zoning Code compliance prior to submittal of construction plans for 1st Plan Check. - For projects that comply with development standards, design review is conducted ministerially by the Director of Planning and Preservation.
 If a discretionary permit is required, the Planning Commission may address design issues at the public hearing. - The City does not have an established development review committee.
 However, applicants may request a pre-development meeting with staff from Planning and Community Preservation, Public Works, Building and Fire departments to review projects on an as-needed basis prior to plan check and entitlement application submittal.
 This pre-application and plan check meeting is an opportunity to discuss relevant Development Code requirements, the review process, environmental review requirements and any technical reports that may be needed for approval so that important information is conveyed early on in the review process. - City's Historic Preservation Ordinance requires that owners of historic properties listed on the City's Register obtain approval from the Planning Commission prior to making exterior modifications to their property which are visible to the public. - The City's Protected Tree Ordinance is enforced by the Public Works Department during their review of construction plans.
 If protected trees could reasonably be affected by development activity, an Arborist Report may be required to: specify protection measures for trees during construction, assess survivability following substantial pruning, and/or recommend mitigation for tree removals.
 If the Arborist Report is reasonable and consistent with International Society of Arborist standards, staff may approve the recommendations contained in the report.
-In the event of an appeal of staff's decision, or if the project involves a residential subdivision, the If it is determined that a proposed development will affect a protected tree, the applicant may be required to obtain approval from theCity's Environment & Natural Resources CommissionTree Advisory Committee before a permit can be issued. shall make recommendations to the Director of Public Works or the Planning Commission, (whichever is appropriate) relative to the removal of trees and the mitigation measures to be implemented by the applicant.
+In the event of an appeal of staff's decision, or if the project involves a residential subdivision, the City's Environment & Natural Resources Commissionshall make recommendations to the Director of Public Works or the Planning Commission, (whichever is appropriate) relative to the removal of trees and the mitigation measures to be implemented by the applicant.